 Tools and approaches to sustainable development (5 ECTS)

-The aim of the course is to inspire the students to use different tools and approaches to analyse and understand the challenges and opportunities that face the cities, as well as to be able to break the paths of the past, by introducing new technologies and new ways of organising and developing sustainable cities.
-The course focuses on a variety of tools and approaches from resources, transport and energy to behavior, participation and planning.
+The course aims to inspire the students to use different tools and approaches to analyse and understand the opportunities and transition pathways for cities.
+These opportunities involve new technologies and new ways of organising and developing sustainable cities; which creates a new transition path.
+The course focuses on a variety of tools and approaches for each of the four infrastructure sectors looking at behavior, participation and planning.
+The course is focused on providing you with specific tools to work with sustainable transition in the cities, and to critically reflect on the tools.
 The teaching will mainly include lectures and workshops, where the students will use the tools in practice.
-The course is focused on providing you with specific tools to further sustainable development in the cities, and the ability to critically reflect on these.
+Students can practice using the tools develop their skills during their project work.
 The course enables the students to navigate between different types of tools (sector specific/cross-sector/project focus/policy focus).
-Topics may include: Lifecycle assessment, carbon and environmental foot printing, corporate social responsibility and input-output analysis.
+The content taught for the different infrastructural sectors include:

 Challenges and planning for sustainable cities (5 ECTS)

-The course aims to provide a basic understanding of the challenges that cities face today in terms of providing more sustainable systems/infrastructures and supporting sustainable everyday practices.
-The course is aimed at enabling the students to cope with the complexity of sustainability challenges in a change perspective.
-Navigating within different theoretical frameworks the course provides analytical concepts and perspectives for understanding cities and sustainability.
-We profile and elaborate on the specific sustainability challenges that face cities in relation to energy, transport & health, waste and water consumption.
-This includes a quantification of the size of these problems, the role of planning in changing unsustainable socio-technical development paths, climate change adaptation, etc. The topics may include: resources, climate change, growth, demography, biodiversity, environmental problems and health.
+The course aims to provide a basic understanding of the challenges that cities face today in terms of providing more enduring infrastructures and supporting sustainable everyday practices.
+The course aims to enable the students to cope with the complexity and challenges that the transition poses.
+We examine which challenges the four infrastructure sectors face in order to move towards more sustainable cities.
+Navigating within different theoretical frameworks the course provides analytical concepts and perspectives for understanding these infrastructural sectors in relation to sustainable transition in cities.
+The content taught for the different infrastructural sectors include:

+The course prepares students to become engineers that work with ‘knowledge generation’ in their projects, their thesis, as well as in their professional life as engineers.
 The course gives you an understanding of the different theories of science, and how they are connected to choices of research design.
 It addresses how we can understand the ‘processes of knowledge generation and methods’ that characterizes engineers in their work practices as ‘ sustainable engineers’.
 We ask questions like do engineers work as applied scientists and use scientific knowledge generated by a ’superior’ and rational scientific method’?
+We will also discuss what impact these questions have on the outcomes from the use of analytical models such as EnergyPLAN or economic models.
+Are models objective in their knowledge production, or are they performing a specific outcome?
 It will make you capable of assessing and communicating choice of and background for research design.
-The course prepares students to become engineers that work with ‘knowledge generation’ in their projects, their thesis, as well as in their professional life as engineers.

 Sustainable cities from an institutional and societal perspective